Janethjepkogei/comp120-spring2016-team2-api/README.md

 In order to streamline the process of reporting and tracking incidents, we used two primary goals in developing our product:

+ - Accessing the system (ie. logging in) should be quick and painless for those that have access to the system.
  - Do as much work for the user as possible.
 The less information the user has to manually add during reporting, the better.
- - Make the UI streamlined.
-The on-call responder should be able to navigate the incident table easily and the reporter should be able to quickly add an incident without having to navigate through menus.
+ - The on-call responder should be able to navigate the incident table easily and the reporter should be able to quickly add an incident without having to navigate through menus.

+## Interface
+- User is immediately prompted to log in
+- Home Page only has two options: Report Incidents and View Incidents
+- Reporting uses a single-page form
+- Viewing is a single table that can be sorted by time, departments, or other values

 ## Data Schema